siqizh/home_work/homework5/README.md

 ## Problem 3
 Using the conda environment from `Problem 1`, start a jupyter client-server application.
 Use this application to create a notebook named `homework5`.
 Within this notebook:
 1. Print all available magics available.
 2. Demonstrate understanding of **`line magics`** by using one to print the current working directory.
 3. Demonstrate understanding of **`cell magics`** by using one to print the current working directory.
 4. Create a list with the elements 'whiskey', 'tango', 'foxtrot' and call it names.
 5. Create a tuple with the elements 'happy', 'eager', 'sad' and call it adjectives.
 6. Use a `for` loop (or multiple for loops) to create all possible adjective-noun combinations (e.g. 'sad-tango').
 7. Using a new cell, copy code from 6.
-Modify the copy of the loop so that `sad-tango` is never printed
+Modify the copy of the loop so that `sad-tango` is never printed.
 8. Using a new cell, copy code from 6.
 Modify the copy of the loop so that `happy-foxtrot` triggers the looping to stop.

 ## Problem 4
 1. Export your environment to a .yml file.